digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 ----------------------

-For convenience, the `LocalNet` configuration exposes a number of ports to localhost.
-For ease of use, the ports are configured using a prefix|suffix arrangement.
-A single-digit prefix is used to identify the “entity” associated with the relevant node; and, the suffix is the usual four-digit port number associated with the relevant service.
+For convenience, the `LocalNet` configuration exposes a number of ports to localhost; these ports are configured using a prefix|suffix arrangement.
+A single-digit prefix is used to identify the “entity” associated with the relevant node, and the suffix is the usual four-digit port number associated with the relevant service.

 .. list-table:: LocalNet Port Prefixes
    :widths: 30 70